 This basic course introduces students to emergency response procedures, crime scene prevention, the legal authority of security officers, loss prevention and proper use of force.
 Other topics include the security code of ethics, fire prevention, report writing and public relations.
 This course typically requires eight hours of participation.

 Armed Certificate Course

-This course provide security officers with instruction in basic firearm safety and marksmanship.
+Armed security officers are required to complete this course, which provides security officers with instruction in basic firearm safety and marksmanship.
 Participants learn to use mechanical safeties and become familiar with liability issues while carrying a firearm.
 This course also introduces students to the legal aspects of firearm usage.
+Officers become familiar with laws and liabilities associated with the use of a firearm.
 Participants must demonstrate skill competencies through a live firing exercise at a local firing range and pass a firearm safety exam.

 Courses required for re-certification review skills previously learned such as firearm safety, handgun maintenance, range procedures and liability issues while armed.
 Passing scores on a written safety exam and live firing exercises are both required to complete the course.